Library vacation loans

-You should contact the Issue Desk if you have any queries about your loans in the days before the vacation or during the Christmas vacation period.
+You should contact the Issue Desk if you have any queries about your loans in the days before the vacation or during the Summer vacation period.

 Is the Library open during the holidays?

-The Library building and self-service facilities are open 24 hours as usual throughout the vacation period dependent upon weather conditions that let the campus open normally.
+The Library building and self-service facilities are open 24 hours as usual throughout the vacation period.
+Staffed service hours are shown here.